Andrés D'Alessandro: Return to South America

+In 2008, despite expressing his desire to join River Plate, the club and the player were unable to come to an agreement.
+Shortly after, he joined his former River Plate manager Ramón Díaz at Argentine club San Lorenzo.
+Despite his short spell at the club, he became one of their most important players.
+One of his most memorable performances came on 8 May, in the second leg of the Copa Libertadores round of 16 match against River Plate; with San Lorenzo down 2–0 at the 60th minute, D'Alessandro was involved in both of his team's goals as they scored twice in 5 minutes to win 4–3 on aggregate.
+Shortly after the match, D'alessandro told reporters, "This victory is special because of the people directing the club, who made a mistake."
+He said this because of the failed attempt to return to River after leaving Wolfsburg.

-In 2008, he joined his former River Plate manager Ramón Díaz at Argentine club San Lorenzo.
-However, after Díaz left the club, D'Alesandro opted to move to Brazil to play for Internacional.
-Playing for the former Copa Libertadores champions, he described as a "step forward" in his career.
+However, after Díaz left the club, D'Alesandro opted to move to Brazil to play for Internacional and joined on 1 August 2008.

-On 13 December 2008 it was reported on ESPN Deportes that the Los Angeles Galaxy had made a $10 million offer to Internacional for D'Alesandro but was declined.
-Their vice president Fernando Carvalho was quoted; "The offer came from the Los Angeles Galaxy of the United States.
-I didn't even want to listen to the details.
-The offer was for more money than we paid for D'Alessandro, who arrived here for five million euro, but we want to keep the Argentinian."
-D'Alessandro has become one of Internacional's most idolized players of all time along the likes of Falcão, Valdomiro, and Fernandão.
-In 2008, he was part of Inter's Sulamericana Championship.
+On 13 December 2008 it was reported on ESPN Deportes that the Los Angeles Galaxy had made a $10 million offer to for D'Alessandro but was declined.

+He played an important role in Inter's 2008 Copa Sudamericana title, scoring 2 goals in the semifinal second leg against Chivas.
 In 2009 Internacional finished in second place in both the Brasileirão and Copa do Brasil.
 In 2010, D'Alessandro led Internacional to their second Libertadores Championship, and was elected the best player in South America for that year; in the 2010 FIFA Club World Cup, he also helped Internacional to a third-place finish, and was awarded the Bronze Ball as the tournament's third best player.
-In 2011 D'Alessadro had personally an even better year, but Internacional only managed to win the State Gaucho Championship.
+In 2011 D'Alessadro had personally an even better year, but Internacional only managed to win the State Championship.
 2012 was a bad year for both Internacional and D'Alessandro.
 Furthermore, rumours of him leaving to play in China caused a major distraction; after long drawn out drama he stayed but soon was injured.
 In 2013 his game improved again, and while Inter only won the State Championship, he was praised as the only positive factor of the team that year.
 2014 started well; D'Alessandro continued to play well and led Inter to their 4th straight Gaucho Championship.

 On 3 February 2016, he returned to River Plate after 12 1/2 years on a loan deal.
 He won his second Recopa Sudamericana and the Copa Argentina during his stay at the club.
-After that, he returned to Internacional de Porto Alegre on Dec 2016, and his successful career continues in this latter.
+After that, he returned to Internacional de Porto Alegre for the 2017 season.

+He scored in his last match as a professional, a 2–1 victory for Inter on 16 April 2022.